BaconPotatoCat/SITogether/README.md

 # SITogether

-A modern frontend web application built with Next.js and TypeScript, containerized with Docker Compose.
+A modern frontend web application built with Next.js and TypeScript, containerized with Docker Compose, built for helping SIT students find study buddies.

 ## 🚀 Features